 - Easily propagated by asexual (division, cuttings) or seed propagation

-Geranium 'Rozanne' certainly meets those standards, which is not true of all geraniums.
+Geranium Rozanne certainly meets those standards, which is not true of all geraniums.
 As lovely and useful as perennial geraniums are, not all of them are winners in the flower border.
-Some spread so quickly they are better used as groundcovers and others, like 'Johnson’s Blue' put on a brief show and then turn ugly unless cut back and cared for.
+Some spread so quickly they are better used as groundcovers and others put on a brief show and then turn ugly unless cut back and cared for.

-The blossoms are larger than ‘Johnson’s Blue’ too.
-Averaging about 2 - 2 ½” across.
+The blossoms are unusually large, too, averaging about 2 1/2 inches across.
 They have violet veining and small white centers, which set off the blue even more.
 Even the finely cut foliage is attractive and it turns wonderful shades of bronze-red in the fall.

-- Prefers a well-drained soil, with lots of organic matter and it does not like to remain dry for prolonged periods.
+- Prefers well-drained soil, with lots of organic matter and it does not like to remain dry for prolonged periods

 Geraniums make great edgers and are wonderful for use under leggy plants, like roses.
-A free-flowering clump former, like ‘Rozanne’ is especially nice at the base of an entry gate or on the corner of a garden border.
-‘Rozanne’s’ heat tolerance also makes her a good choice for rock gardens and containers or window boxes.
-The brilliant blue is all the more electric when paired with yellow flowers like coreopsis, black-eyed Susan and goldenrod.
+A free-flowering clump former like Rozanne is especially nice at the base of an entry gate or on the corner of a garden border.
+Rozanne’s heat tolerance also makes it a good choice for rock gardens and containers or window boxes.
+The brilliant blue is all the more electric when paired with yellow flowers like coreopsis, black-eyed Susan, and goldenrod.